-6.9 Reappointment and Promotion for Instructors and Senior Instructors.
+6.9 Reappointment and Promotion for Instructors, Senior Instructors, Distinguished Instructors, and Professors of Practice.

 - (a) Reappointment & Promotion Materials:

 - (1) Reappointment Materials: Instructors must submit the following materials to be considered for reappointment:

 - a.
 Candidate personal statement

 - b.
 Updated, current curriculum vitae

 - c.
 Last two (2) faculty activity reports

 - d.
 Last two (2) reviews from department chair

+- (2) Promotion (Instructor to Senior Instructor) Materials: Instructors must submit the following materials to be considered for Promotion to Senior Instructor:

+- a.
+Candidate personal statement

+- b.
+Updated, current curriculum vitae

+- c.
+Teaching portfolio

+- d.
+Last two (2) faculty activity reports

+- e.
+Last two (2) reviews from department chair

+- (3) Reappointment of Senior Instructor: Senior Instructors must submit the following materials to be considered for reappointment:

+- a.
+Candidate personal statement to include update of activity since promotion or last reappointment